-That Members approve the Affordable Housing Delivery Plan 2010-2015, attached at Appendix A.
+That the Council approves the Affordable Housing Delivery Plan 2010-2015, attached at Annex A.

 Contact Officer: Paul Whitfield, extension 2258.

 1. The Plan is one of a number of new plans and strategies that underpin the new Housing Strategy for 2010-2015.
 It has been developed in consultation with key stakeholders and has been subject to wider public consultation in accordance with the requirements of the Dover District Compact.